 The Gastroenterology and Hepatology Section has a webinar series delving into COVID-19 from a Gastroenterology and Hepatology perspective.
 These webinars will be available to access later online by those who have registered but cannot be present for the live broadcast.
 Check out and book the webinars below.

-Clinical case: First prize - £100 and a year’s free RSM membership, second prize: £50 and a year’s free RSM membership
+Prize: Clinical case: 1st prize - £100 and one year's free RSM membership; 2nd prize - £50 and one year's free RSM membership

 Research prize: £100 and one year's free RSM membership

 Open to: Medical students and trainees